 Restrict the consumption of caffeinated drinks during pregnancy to about 200 milligrams per day.
 That’s the equivalent of two to three cups of coffee.

 High caffeine intake can contribute to low birth weight for your baby (source).
+Consuming more than 200 mg of caffeine per day can double your miscarriage risk (source).
 Another consideration is that your unborn baby can’t process caffeine as quickly as you can.
 Just like any other drug, it could build up in their system (source).